Internal Gear Hub Theory

 The Shimano 11-speed

-As of late 2010, Shimano is offering an 11-speed hub.
+Shimano is offering an 11-speed hub.
 It is oil-lubricated.
-Examination of drawings and drive ratios shows it to be similar to that of the 8-speed hub, with a first stage that can gear down or operate at unity ratio, and another stage that gears up.
+Examination of drawings and drive ratios shows it to be similar to that of the 8-speed hub, with a first stage that can gear down or operate at unity ratio, and two stages that gears up.
 The middle gear, however, is not at unity ratio.
-The first stage has helical-cut gears.
-No sample was available for inspection at the time of this writing.
+The first stage has helical-cut gears..

 Spoke Divider